Michael Jordan considering sale of Hornets; no deal imminent

 “At this time, it is unclear whether an additional sale will take place,” the statement read.

+Jordan declined interview requests to discuss the potential sale of the team through his spokesperson, Estee Portnoy.

-In 2019, Jordan sold a portion of the Hornets to Plotkin, a founder of Melvin Capital, and Daniel Sundheim of DI Capital, but he still controls the vast majority of the team’s equity.
+In 2019, Jordan sold a portion of the Hornets to Plotkin, a founder of Melvin Capital, and Daniel Sundheim of DI Capital, but Jordan still controlled the majority of the team’s equity.

-It’s unclear whether Jordan is looking to sell his entire majority stake in the team.
+It’s unclear at this point if Jordan is looking to sell his entire majority stake in the team, or just a portion of it.

 Jordan is the NBA’s only Black owner.
 He purchased the expansion team from Bob Johnson for $180 million in 2010.
 The team had a net worth of $1.7 billion after the 2021-22 season, according to Forbes.